Lisa

 May 27th – Biopsy was very painful and reported of some “evidence of follicular cancer.”

-Spent the month of June trying to find a surgeon to take out my thyroid through my armpit with a robot but was talked out of
+Spent the month of June trying to find a surgeon to take out my thyroid through my armpit with a robot but was talked out of it by Dr. Braunstein as he felt it was stupid to drag cancer through my body.

 July 8th – Thyroidectomy and removal of lympth nodes.
 Dr. Morrow said it was Medullary Cancer, not good. ;-(